TRobinson317/BashToolkit/README.md

 ## Usage

-To use the Bash Toolkit, follow the steps below:
+To use the BashToolkit, follow the steps below:

 1. Clone the repository: git clone [repository_url]